BlueQuartzSoftware/simplnx/CONTRIBUTING.md

 We put together a specifc discussion category, called [Contributor Questions](https://github.com/BlueQuartzSoftware/DREAM3DNX-Issues/discussions/categories/contributor-questions), where you can quickly get help with issues related to development directly from maintainers.

 It is highly recommended for new code contributors to look at the [porting filters guidelines](/docs/Porting_Filters.md) to get a better idea of API and see how to bring older filters over from [SIMPL](https://github.com/BlueQuartzSoftware/SIMPL).

+## Getting Credit for Your Contributions

+Since our repository recognizes all contributions code or otherwise, feel free to add yourself to the **Contributors** section of the readme by following [this tutorial](https://allcontributors.org/docs/en/bot/usage).
+If you don't wan't to do it personally, one of the maintainers will do it when your Pull Request is approved unless you specifically state that you don't want to be added.
+Upon the GitHub PR being opened active maintainers will review your contributions then merge the PR by `all-contributors-bot` at which point you will appear in the main page under **Contributors**.
+The only requirement is having a GitHub account.

 Thank you for contributing!